chrisparnin/EngineeringBasics/Shells.md

 Using traps for [resource cleanup](http://redsymbol.net/articles/bash-exit-traps/), or implementing a singleton process.

-Save the following in 'server.sh'.
+Save the following in 'server.sh' and make it executable.

 ```
 #!/bin/bash